-The remedy to feeling small is finding your rare disease community
+The remedy to feeling small is finding a rare disease community

 Being an HAE caregiver can make you feel tiny; finding your tribe is essential